okayhu/blog/source/_posts/How to Generate Entities from the Existing Database in Intellij IDEA.md

 ---
-title: How To Generate Database Entities With Groovy Scripts In IntelliJ IDEA
+title: How to Generate Entities from the Existing Database in Intellij IDEA
 sub_title: idea-database-groovy
 cover: https://uposs.justokay.cn/images/idea/idea.png
 date: 2022-11-12 22:14:07